devgregw/Team3aniMaL/README.md

 ## Files Included
 ### keras_model
-- ml_basic_plaidml.py: trains a model with a plaidml backend with Keras support
 - ml_basic_predict.py: used to predict images in a directory
 - ml_basic_test.py: used to test over labeled images in a directory
 - ml_basic_tf.py: trains a model with a tensorflow with Keras
 - ml_h5_to_tflite.py: converts a Keras h5 file to a tflite file
-- ml_image_resize.py: resizes images in a directory
+- ml_average_dimensions.py: calculates the average dimension of all images in a directory
-- ml_basic_visual.png: a picture showing the model architecture

 ## Model
 The model implemented within the app is built upon the VGG16 pretrained model.
 It was able to obtain a validation accuracy above 95% and testing accuracy above 85%

 ## Tools Used
-- PlaidML: a very useful library that enables the usage of AMD GPUs and much others that are unsupported by tensorflow.
-Used to speed up training.
-Deprecated use.
 - AdvancedRenamer: useful for renaming large batches of files
 - IfranView: also useful for renaming, but also good for image cropping, and converting batches of images to a single file type

+## How to Run
+# Running the Model

+# Running the Android App